MicrosoftDocs/sdk-api/sdk-api-src/content/isolatedwindowsenvironmentutils/nf-isolatedwindowsenvironmentutils-isprocessinisolatedwindowsenvironment.md

 ## -remarks

-Any application using [Windows Defender Application Guard (WDAG)](/windows/security/threat-protection/microsoft-defender-application-guard/md-app-guard-overview) will require the ability to find which execution environment it is running in.
+Any application using [Microsoft Defender Application Guard (MDAG)](/windows/security/threat-protection/microsoft-defender-application-guard/md-app-guard-overview) will require the ability to find which execution environment it is running in.
 This is needed so that the app can behave appropriately to protect user/enterprise data, user identity, and the business interests of the app.

 #### Examples